VBrabant/Observe_ReinforcementLearning/README.md

 ## Installation

 You can directly _clone_ the repository and install the packages listed in the `requirements.txt` file.
-Here are the commands :
+Here are the commands with python in 3.6.5 :
 ```
 git clone https://github.com/VBrabant/Observe_ReinforcementLearning
 pip install -r requirements.txt